 Many thanks again

-#6 Updated by Andrew Brown about 2 years ago
+#6 Updated by Andrew Brown over 2 years ago

 P.S.
 After looking through the weighting section of the user guide I'm wondering if an appropriate weight to use would be:

 For wave 3 and wave 5 cases: e_psnenus_lw * n_ythscub_xw

 I suspect it's not as straightforward as this but would greatly appreciate your continuing advice and expertise on this.